Goldenchest/VizTwo/README.md

 # VizTwo

 Run the HTTP server from the root directory.
-Each person's visualization can be viewed by navigating to the "html" folder and clicking on each person's individual html file.
+Each person's visualization should now appear as a link.
+Click on the links to view the visualizations.